Jboxxing/ConsoleCalculator/README.md

 - Operands must be integers.
 - Upon inputting a valid equation following the above described syntax, the result of the calculation is outputted as an integer to the console in the form of (1+1 = 2).
 - The user can now choose to enter another equation or exit the program.

+**Tested for invalid or missing operator inputs**
+- Input of "1111", Output of "Error, missing a valid operator or operands."
+- Input of "1+", Output of "Error, missing a valid operator or operands."
+- Input of "+1", Output of "Error, missing a valid operator or operands."

+**Tested for invalid or missing operand inputs**
+- Input of "w+1", Output of "Left operand is not a valid integer."
+- Input of "1+w", Output of "Right operand is not a valid integer."
+- Input of "w+w", Output of "Left operand is not a valid integer.\n" + "Right operand is not a valid integer."